The Forex market of the Spanish-speaking countries continues to expand within a regulated financial framework governed by CNMV, CBR, CNBV, and BCRA.

 +150 |

-Top 8 Forex Brokers in Spain
+Top 8 Forex Brokers in the Spanish-speaking area

-Spain’s Forex market is served by internationally established brokers offering leverage up to 1:30, minimum deposits starting from $10, and access to over 2,000 tradable instruments.
+Spanish-speaking areas’ Forex market is served by internationally established brokers offering leverage up to 1:30, minimum deposits starting from $10, and access to over 2,000 tradable instruments.

 These assets span across Forex, CFD contracts, commodities, stocks, indices, and cryptocurrencies under multi-jurisdiction regulatory frameworks.